mooltipass/minible/fido2_openssh_from_windows.md

 # Setting up FIDO2 authentication on Linux from Windows

 ## Computer Requirements
-Windows Client: Windows 10 version 1903 or higher Linux Server: OpenSSH v8.2 at least, Ubuntu 20.04 if using Ubuntu.
+Windows Client: Windows 10 version 1903 or higher.
+Linux Server: OpenSSH v8.2 at least, Ubuntu 20.04 if using Ubuntu.

 ## Prerequisites - OpenSSH